airbytehq/airbyte/docs/cli-documentation.md

   Authorization: Bearer ${MY_API_TOKEN}
 ```

-**Options based headers are overriding file based headers if an header is declared in both.**
+**Options based headers are overriding file based headers if a header is declared in both.**

 ### `octavia` subcommands